 Water leaks can result in exorbitant bills from damage to the structural foundations of your home.
 Worse, they encourage the growth of mold and mildew which can endanger the family’s health.
 The water leak sensor allows you to prevent all this by using just this one device.
 The water leak sensor connects to your Wi-Fi and gives you alerts of leaks, floods, and other water-related issues around the house directly to your smartphone.

 Smart Security System

 The good old CCTV system has taken a more modern approach with the smart security camera that’s a lot clearer, smaller but smarter.
 The smart security camera takes snapshots and records movements of intrusion around your property.
 A high-definition image capturing systems zoom in and out and are equipped with facial recognition features.
 The camera also comes with a built-in speaker so you can converse with the family through it via your smartphone.

 The garbage bin is probably the last thing you imagine to get smart.
 But hey, it is now, and it’s cool and useful!
 The smart sensor trash opens its lid by just waving your hand like magic.
 After three seconds, the bin closes automatically.
 It can also have anti-microbial features that prevent cross-contamination, and seals which inhibit the leakage of foul odor into your home.

 With so much of our homes going hands-free and Wi-Fi connected, it seems like we’re living in the future.
 The technology today’s avails us of incredible convenience, security, and efficiency, thanks to these smart home technologies.

-In fact, this list could have gone on and include more smart stuff, from the smart coffee maker, oven, dog camera or automated shades.
+In fact, this list could have gone on and include more smart stuff, from the smart coffee maker, oven, dog camera, or automated shades.
 These are the first ten of the essentials you can invest in.
-They’re the most frequently used and ones that bring in the most rewards, especially in term of utility use and costs.
+They’re the most frequently used and ones that bring in the most rewards, especially in terms of utility use and costs.
 The price tag may be significantly higher than their traditional, non-smart counterparts, but the benefits are certainly more fantastic.